nujabes403/generator-klay-dapp/generators/app/templates/tutorial/6-3-frontend-count-component.md

 In Count.js component, we should have a methods to interact with Count.sol contract.
 For example, we should have a method which retrieves `count` variable's value and `lastParticipant` value, moreover, we should have a function that set `count` variable and `lastParticipant` also by calling `plus`, `minus` functions.

+### 3) How to interact with contract?
-To do this, we need contract instance to interact with deployed contract. contract instnace can be made by `caver.klay.Contract(ABI, contractAddress)` API of caver-js. (https://docs.klaytn.com/api/toolkit.html#caverklaycontract)
+To interact with the contract, we need a contract instance with deployed contract.
+contract instance can be made through `caver.klay.Contract(ABI, contractAddress)` API of caver-js. (https://docs.klaytn.com/api/toolkit.html#caverklaycontract)

-`Contract ABI`(Application Binary Interface) informs how to call contract method to caver, so caver easily call contrcat method, for example, `contractInstance.methods.count().call()`, `contractInstance.methods.plus().send({ ... })`, `contractInstance.methods.minus().send({ ... })`.
+`Contract ABI`(Application Binary Interface) informs how to call contract method to caver, so caver easily call contrcat method,
+for example)
+`contractInstance.methods.count().call()`
+`contractInstance.methods.plus().send({ ... })`
+`contractInstance.methods.minus().send({ ... })`

 `Contract address` informs where the contract is deployed.
-So to make contract instance, contract ABI and contract address is needed.
+So to make a contract instance, contract ABI and contract address is needed.
 After compiling & deploying our Count.sol contract, we can see it in `build/contracts/Count.json` file.
 Luckily, we already made `deployedABI` and `deployedAddress` file in our directory after deploying our contract.
 It contains ABI of our Count contract and deployed contract address.
-And thanks to webpack's config, we can access it as variable.(`DEPLOYED_ADDRESS`, `DEPLOYED_ABI`)
+And thanks to webpack's configuration, we can access it as variable.(`DEPLOYED_ADDRESS`, `DEPLOYED_ABI`)

 For example)
 Accessing `DEPLOYED_ADDRESS` returns deployed Address.